trywilco/wilco-docs/docs/quest-configuration/triggers-and-payload.md

 Payload:

 - `eventType:` type of the event that caused new release.
 For example, when setting config var: `^Set (.*) config var`
 - `eventData:` The full body sent by Heroku.
-See example here: [https://devcenter.heroku.com/articles/webhook-events#api-release](https://devcenter.heroku.com/articles/webhook-events#api-release).
+See more example at [Heroku's webhook event documentation].

 ### GITHUB_USER_CONNECTED